icinganalysis/icinganalysis.github.io/content/Fraser Note On Flight Testing.md

 a given extent of icing.
 "E" is extent of icing, miles.](/images%2FFraser%20Flight%2FFig2.jpg)

 Here is a case were the figure does not appear to match the text.
-The figure is E (extent of icing - miles) vs. m (liquid water conyent), while the text describes E in the text is water catch efficiency.
+The figure is E (extent of icing - miles) vs. m (liquid water content), while the text describes E in the text is water catch efficiency.

 Perhaps something like Figure 3 (below) is what was intended.